Why?

 Chronologically, there’s a 20-75 year, or more, gap between many events in the New Testament and the recording of these events.
 Within this chronological gap is a plethora of related gaps.

-Culturally, there are gaps between the ideologies of Greek Theos (God) Kurios (Lord), Heaven, Hell, Hades, Tartarus, Belief, Faith, Law, Righteousness, Salvation, Virtue, within the Greek New Testament and Hebraic values of YHWH (the LORD) and His Mashiyach (Anointed One-Messiah) Yeshua (Jesus).
+Culturally, there are gaps between the ideologies of Greek Theos (God) Kurios (Lord), Heaven, Hell, Hades, Tartarus, Belief, Faith, Law, Righteousness, Salvation, Virtue, within the Greek New Testament and Hebraic values Elohim (Eternal-Mighty One), YHWH (the Self Existent One), Mashiyach (Anointed One-Messiah) Yeshua (Jesus).

-Spiritually, there are gaps between A) spirituality and theology of Christianity, B) Hebraic Kingdom of Heaven messianism, C) and Christian perspectives of Judaism within the Greek New Testament.
+Spiritually, there are gaps within A) the spirituality and theology of Christianity, B) Hebraic Kingdom of Heaven messianism, C) and Christian perspectives of sects of Judaism mentioned within the Greek New Testament.

-Relationally, there’s a gap between what God says He loves in the Greek New Testament, and what God says He loves in the Hebrew Old Testament.
-The gap we need to close, the ultimate gap, is any distance between God and us.
+Relationally, there’s a gap between what God says He loves in the Greek New Testament, and what God says He loves in Hebrew Tanakh (Christian Old Testament).
+The gap we need to close, the ultimate gap, is distance between God and us.

-The AHAV New Testament Bible takes readers to new and ancient places that may otherwise not have been considered or known.
-The Hebraic emunah (faith) of Yeshua is a state of being that exists beyond theological belief.
+The AHAV New Testament Bible takes readers to places where many have never known or considered.
+The Hebraic emunah (faith) of Yeshua (Jesus) was a culture and a state of being which existed long before theological belief.

-“And he said to them, ‘Because of this kol (every) sopher (scribe), having been lamad (taught-trained-shepherded) in the Malkhut Shamayim (Kingdom of Heaven) is like a ba’al bayit (master of the house), who brings out of his otsar (wealth-strength-treasure) chadash (new) and qedem (former-beginning-east-ancient).”
+“And he said to them, ‘Because of this kol (every) sopher (scribe-teacher), having been lamad (taught-trained) in the Malkhut Shamayim (Kingdom of Heaven) is like a ba’al bayit (master of the house), who brings out of his otsar (wealth-strength-treasure) chadash (new) and qedem (former-beginning-east-ancient).”
 Matthew 13:52 AHAV

-Mashiyach (Anointed One-Messiah) is the connection between everything chadash (new) and qedem (former-beginning-east-ancient).
-The AHAV Bible provides fresh panoptic, historical, and Hebraic views of Abraham, Moses, David, and Hebrew prophets in relationship to Yeshua and his messiahship.
+Mashiyach (Anointed One-Messiah) is the connection between qedem (former-beginning-east-ancient) and chadash (new).
+The AHAV Bible provides fresh panoptic, historical, and Hebraic views of Abraham, Moses, David, and Hebrew prophets in relationship to Yeshua (Jesus) and his messiahship.

-The definition and work of Hebrew Mashiyachim (Anointed Ones-Christians) prophetically predates the Greek New Testament by about 2,000 years, as is evident by the authoritative definition of Abraham’s faith within the Greek New Testament.
-It’s time for the world to see and experience the power of Yeshua’s Hebrew Jewish messiahship.
+The definition and work of Hebrew Mashiyachim (Anointed Ones-Christians) prophetically predates the Greek New Testament by about 2,000 years, as evident by Abraham’s faith which is mentioned in the Greek New Testament.
+It’s time the world was introduced to Yeshua (Jesus) according to his organic indigenous Hebrew Jewish messiahship.

-If you have not done so as yet, please subscribe to our newsletter.
+If you have not yet done so, please subscribe to our newsletter.
+Thank you.